nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Other incorrect commands to try: `findPriority, findPriority LOW`, `findPriority MeDIum`, etc.
       Expected: similar to previous test case.

-### Find tasks assigned to a member
+### Finding tasks assigned to a member

-1. Lists all tasks assigned to a member
+1. Finding all tasks in HEY MATEz assigned to a member

    1. Prerequisites: There exists a member with the name of Alice and a task assigned to Alice within HEY MATEz.